ACA compliance: it’s your move, employers!

 Understanding the ACA

 The U.S. Small Business Association website has a special Health Care section that lists the dates and times of free, weekly Affordable Care Act 101 Webinars for Small Employers.
 Topics covered include cost containment, Small Business Health Care Tax Credit, Health Insurance Marketplace and Employer Shared Responsibility.
-There are also separate, in-depth articles about ACA provisions for Self-Employed; Employers with Fewer Than 25 Employees; Employers with Up to 50 Employees; and Employers with 50 or More Employees.
+There are also separate, in-depth articles about ACA provisions for Self-Employee; Employers with Fewer Than 25 Employees; Employers with Up to 50 Employees; and Employers with 50 or More Employees.

 For employers with 50 or fewer employees, the healthcare.gov website now includes a section called the Small Business Health Options Program (SHOP) Marketplace.
 An employer can view plans and prices, calculate FTEs and apply online for coverage by setting up an account.
 There’s even a SHOP Tax Credit Estimator for employers with fewer than 25 FTE who meet certain other qualifiers.